FTFT Investors Have Opportunity to Lead Future FinTech Group Inc. Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-23, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Future FinTech Group Inc. ("Future FinTech" or the "Company") (NASDAQ: FTFT).
+29, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Future FinTech Group Inc. ("Future FinTech" or the "Company") (NASDAQ: FTFT).

 Class Period: March 10, 2020 – January 11, 2024